MauritzOrlinski/formal-logic-evaluator/README.md

 3. Set up a PR
 4. Then wait until I or maybe others check and review the changes (this could take a while)

+## Read before contributing
+Some things for writing code:
+- this project is supposed to not need anything else then bare-bone python.
+So don't use any other packages.
+- Instead of writing large commands in code make your code readable by using descriptive naming, separation by using functions and not using hard to read shortings, oneliners and other "tricks"
+- Describe what functions do by using Docstrings, take a look at the ```logic-evaluator.py```  file for example.

+I'm open for new additions and changes to these standards, you can propose them by writing an issue.

 # License
 All code is licensed under the MIT license; please read the ![LICENSE file](LICENSE) for more information.